 Learning Support Staff

-Rita has many years' experience.
-She joined the Department in 1995, gaining her diploma in Specific Learning Difficulties the following year, and was Head of the Department until 2015.
+Rita has many years of experience.
+She joined the department in 1995, gaining her diploma in Specific Learning Difficulties the following year, and was Head of the department until this academic year.

 Gerda qualified with the diploma in Specific Learning Difficulties in 2005 and has worked as a specialist teacher in the College Learning Support Department since 2007.
 Prior to joining the College, she taught as a specialist teacher in an enhanced provision dyslexia unit.